CodeIntelligenceTesting/jazzer/docs/advanced.md

 * [Export Coverage Information](#export-coverage-information)
 * [Native Libraries](#native-libraries)

+> [!NOTE]\
-**Note**: These settings apply to the old fuzzing approach using a `fuzzerTestOneInput` method and the native Jazzer binary.
+> These settings apply to the old fuzzing approach using a `fuzzerTestOneInput` method and the native Jazzer binary.
 They don't work in the new JUnit integration.

 ## Using Jazzer Standalone
 There are two ways to use Jazzer standalone: by using the `jazzer` binary or by calling the Jazzer main class directly.